TwentyFourMinutes/DiscordInteractivity/README.md

 ## Features

-- Waiting for a User message in a specific Channel
+- Waiting for a user message or reaction in a specific channel

 - Reply and delete messages/files with timeouts

-- Paginators which allow for paginated messages
+- Send Paginators which allow for paginated messages